This post was first published by Nick Bird , Account Director at Spreckley, on Spreckley’s blog.

 Whether it’s liaising with a diverse range of clients, to dabbling in different technology sectors, one of the biggest benefits to working in an agency is the opportunity for variety.
 This in turn has an impact on the campaigns you will be dealing with, especially in terms of different clients, and exposure to various communications disciplines.
 Also the agency structure impacts variety – through different accounts you will have the opportunity to work with different people and learn new skills.

 Being a part of an agency means PR pros will be a part of specialist expert teams when they are working on campaigns, which is an excellent opportunity to gather niche knowledge and exposure to dedicated disciplines such as digital, public affairs, internal comms and branding.
-Also, working on a cross-section of clients gives you the opportunity to experience different technologies and different business set ups.
+Also, working on a cross-section of clients gives you the opportunity to experience different technologies and different business set-ups, as well as high-profile sectors like renewable energy.

 Having first-hand exposure of running accounts efficiently and of course winning new ones, and servicing your client base well, gives PR professionals in agencies valuable direct experience of running a business, which is of course an asset in any career projection.